Campbell High School (Georgia): International Baccalaureate program

-In fall 1997, Campbell implemented the International Baccalaureate (IB) program to function as a magnet program in Cobb County.
-The program, currently under the leadership of Dan Penick and Max Jones, has had extremely high scores on IB exams, averaging 5.30 compared to 4.79 worldwide.
-The CHS IB pass rate in 2014 was 98% and in 2015 was 88%.
-To compare, in 2014, the pass rate in Georgia was 66%, 76% in the US, and 80% worldwide.
-In 2015, the pass rate worldwide was 80%.
+In fall 1997, Campbell implemented the International Baccalaureate (IB) program as an academic magnet program, Cobb County's first.

 Students throughout Cobb County apply to the IB program during the fall of their 8th grade year.
 If accepted, students are enrolled in a rigorous curriculum in 9th and 10th grade during which they complete the majority of the Georgia required courses for graduation.
 In 11th and 12th grades, the students are enrolled in the IB Diploma curriculum.